 - D. Prior to entering into a contract for the management of mixed municipal solid waste, the district will determine whether the disposal method provided for in the contract is equal to or better than the waste management practices currently employed in the county or district plan in the county where the district is located and whether the contract is consistent with the solid waste plan.
-If the waste management method provided for in the contract is ranked lower than the waste management practices employed by the county or district, the district will: - 1.
+If the waste management practices employed by the county or district, the district will: - 1.
 Determine the potential liability to the district and its taxpayers for managing waste in this manner. - 2.
 Develop and implement a plan for managing the potential liability. - 3.
 Submit the information in (1) and (2) above to the PCA.